 "The questions which give rise to debate are rerely those which later have to be decided by the courts.
-One might take the views of promoters of a Bill indication of the intention of Parliament but any view promoters may have had about questions which later come before the court will not often appear in Hansard and often those questions have neve occurred to t promoters.
-At best we might get material from which a more or less dubious inference moght be drawn as to what the promoters inmtended or would have intended if they had though about the matter, and it would, I think, gfenerally dangerous to attach weight to what some other members of either House may have said [pp. 613-615]
+One might take the views of the promoters of Bill а as an indication of the intention of Parliament but any view promoters may have had questions which later come before the court will not often appear in Hansard and often those questions have neve occurred to t he promoters.
+At best we might material from which a more or less dubious inference moght be drawn as to what the promoters inmtended or would have intended if they had though about the matter, and it would, I think, gfenerally dangerous to attach weight to what some other members of either House may have said" [pp. 613-615]

 The decision in Pepper v.
 Hart makes an advance.
-In that case Lord Browne- Wilkisnon, who delivered the main judgment, has said :-
+In that case Lord Browne- Wilkisnon, who delivered the main judgment, has said:-